Financial Planning for SaaS Business Plan: Introduction

 - G&A (finance, HR, legal, admin)

-Best practice: model headcount by month, with:
+Best practice: model the hiring plan by month at the employee level, with:

 - Start dates